 Capacity planning is a continuous process where an agency monitors how their projects are progressing to ensure capacity is not exceeding the ideal resource utilization rate.
 Without the right capacity planning software, this task will become very easy.
 Using IT capacity planning tools helps you to automatically track your capacity planning and management efforts.
 Using Enbraun's eResource Scheduler will enable you to calculate your team's capacity, effort, utilization, etc automatically.
 You can therefore ensure that you're not over-allocating any tasks to any member.
 The public holidays, personal vacations, and other events will be baked in automatically which makes it easy to find if you need to add any extra resources.

 Capacity Management with eResource Scheduler

-eResource Scheduler (eRS) is a leading multi-user and collaborative scheduling, capacity planningand management software.
-This tool is specially designed to enable organizations to schedule their resources on variousprojectefficiently.
+eResource Scheduler (eRS) is a leading multi-user and collaborative scheduling, IT capacity planning and management software.
+This tool is specially designed to enable organizations to schedule their resources on various projects efficiently.
 That’s not all.
 The client-server architecture of this capacity planning tool permits multiple users to work together and share data in real-time.
-It’s a simple process to configure eResouurce Scheduler if you need to schedule employees or custom-defined resources like meeting rooms, equipment, or vehicles.This best-in-class employee scheduler also helps in maximizing your utilization and productivity at all levels of the organization.
-There’s nothing technical about understanding it and it’s a very simple to use toolwhich makes it very popular among organizations of various sizes and industries.Next Blog Previous Blog
+It’s a simple process to configure eResource Scheduler if you need to schedule employees or custom-defined resources like meeting rooms, equipment, or vehicles.This best-in-class employee scheduler also helps in maximizing your utilization and productivity at all levels of the organization.
+There’s nothing technical about understanding it and it's very simple to use too which makes it very popular among organizations of various sizes and industries.Next Blog Previous Blog